RedisLabs/redislabs-docs/content/rs/references/rest-api/objects/shard/_index.md

 categories: ["RS"]
 ---

-An API object that represents a Redis shard in a bdb.
+An API object that represents a Redis shard in a database.

 | Name | Type/Value | Description |
 |------|------------|-------------|